mjsottile/fsharp-dsl-example/presentation/index.md

 ---

+#### Embedded or not?

+- Embedded (EDSL)
+  - Reside within syntax of a host language
+- Standalone
+  - Provide specialized, independent syntax

+- If you've used FAKE for FSharp, you've used an EDSL

+> More often than not, I lean towards EDSLs

+---

 #### EDSLs

-- All but the syntax and *syntax* error reporting.
+- All but the syntax and *syntax* error reporting
-- Embedding requires working out all of the other details.
+- Embedding requires working out all of the other details

-- Syntax is an exercise in parsing.
+- Syntax is an exercise in parsing
-- Error reporting is a subtler, trickier matter.
+- Error reporting is a subtler, trickier matter

 ---

 #### EDSLs and error reporting

-- EDSL resides in host language.
+- EDSL resides in host language
   - Syntax errors are host language syntax errors

 - Confusing to DSL users to see host language detail